Skullptor: High Fidelity 3D Head Reconstruction in Seconds with Multi-View Normal Prediction: Additional Results

 To complement these quantitative findings, we provide visual comparisons in \autoref{fig:mesh_predictor_comp_compressed} illustrating how different normal estimators affect the remeshing stage.
 Monocular predictors exhibit noticeable identity drift and loss of structural fidelity in the reconstructed mesh due to the lack of shared geometric information during view processing.
 In contrast, our multi-view approach maintains high-frequency details and identity consistency by leveraging cross-view features during the initial estimation phase.

-\subsection{Generalization to In-The-Wild capture}
+\subsection{Generalization to In-the-Wild Capture}

-We explicitly scope this work to lightstage setups with controlled capture conditions and no facial props, as discussed in our Limitations.
-That said, DAViD's backbone provides robust priors from 300K diverse images that fine-tuning specializes rather than overwrites.
-This allowed us to generalize over four distinct capture setups (TripleGangers, Multiface, NPHM, and ours) with varying camera configurations, lighting, and subjects.
+Although our primary evaluation focuses on lightstage capture setups, DAViD's backbone provides robust priors from 300K diverse images that our fine-tuning specializes rather than overwrites.
+As a result, Skullptor generalizes over four distinct capture setups (TripleGangers, Multiface, NPHM, and ours) with varying camera configurations, lighting, and subjects.
 Additionally, we include an in-the-wild result in Fig.~\ref{fig:in_the_wild}, suggesting potential for generalizing beyond controlled environments.